 Early Origins of the Cristell family

 The surname Cristell was first found in Yorkshire where one of the first records of the name was Robert de Cristall who was registered in the Yorkshire Poll Tax Rolls of 1379.
 Scotland was another homeland for the family and in this case, "it is certainly a diminutive or pet form of Christopher.
-The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire
+The first form was an old surname in Foveran and it was not uncommon in Prestwick, Ayrshire, in the fifteenth century"

 Important Dates for the Cristell family

 This web page shows only a small excerpt of our Cristell research.
 Another 96 words (7 lines of text) covering the years 1470, 1474, 1491, 1567, 1650, 1672 and 1790 are included under the topic Early Cristell History in all our PDF Extended History products and printed products wherever possible.

 Cristell Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Cristell include Chrystal, Cristall, Cristoll, Cristole, Cristell, Crystal, Crystall, MacCrystall, MacCristall and many more.

 Early Notables of the Cristell family (pre 1700)

 More information is included under the topic Early Cristell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cristell family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Cristell were among these contributors, for they have been located in early North American records: James Chrystal who arrived in Philadelphia in 1868.